docker/docs/content/security/for-developers/2fa/disable-2fa.md

 ## Disable two-factor authentication
 1. Sign in to your Docker Hub account.
-2. Select your username and then from the dropdown menu, select **Account Settings**.
+2. Select your avatar and then from the dropdown menu, select **My Account**.
 3. Navigate to the **Security** tab and select **Disable 2FA**.
 4. Enter your password and select **Disable 2FA**.